 - When ads are placed above the content of a main page, they should not require the user to scroll down.
 The available vertical space is likely to be at least 700 pixels.
 Advertising should not occupy more than one-third of that height.
 Paid search results on search pages are allowed to occupy more space, but they should never outnumber organic results.

 - When placed on the side ads should leave enough space for the main content.
 The available horizontal space can be expected to be at least 1000 pixels, and advertising should not occupy more than a third of that width.

 - Advertising should be clearly marked as such with the word "advertising" or its equivalent, and it should be distinguishable from page content, for instance via a border and/or different a background color.

 Marking and placement requirements do not apply for hyperlinks with affiliate referrer IDs embedded in the content of the page.
 Additional criteria for hyperlinks with affiliate referrer IDs:

 - Redirects originating from the hyperlink should not present any other webpage than the destination page.

 - In texts, not more than 2 percent of the words can be hyperlinked for monetization purposes.

 - Hyperlinks should not be formatted or behave differently than other links.

 - Hyperlinks should not be misleading, in either content or placement.

 These criteria are not necessarily final; we are always working at improving them.
 In particular, we want to require that every user's privacy is respected (e.g. mandatory Do Not Track support).
 However, we are not yet in a position to enforce that requirement.

 Will all "acceptable" ads be unblocked?

 No. Unfortunately, it isn't technically possible to recognize ads that meet our Acceptable Ads criteria automatically.
-We have agreements with some websites and advertisers that only advertising matching our criteria will be displayed when Adblock Plus users visit these particular sites.
-These ads will be unblocked, i.e., added to the Acceptable Ads exception list which is enabled per default.
+We have agreements with some websites and advertisers which stipulate that only advertising matching our criteria will be displayed when Adblock Plus users visit these particular sites.
+These ads will be unblocked, i.e. added to the Acceptable Ads exception list which is enabled per default.